absmach/magistrala-docs/docs/provision.md

 ### Example

-Deploy Magistrala UI docker composition as it contains all the required services for provisioning to work ( `certs`, `bootstrap` and Magistrala core)
+Deploy Magistrala UI docker composition as it contains all the required services for provisioning to work ( `certs`, `bootstrap` and SuperMQ core)

 ```bash
 git clone https://github.com/absmach/magistrala-ui